Tips, - 31 May 23

 Let’s get started.

-Step 1: Notify
+Step 1: Notify customers, clients and employees

 First things first, you need to make sure the people most affected by your move all know that you’re moving and to where.